ioprojecton/Swift-Apprentice-mySolutions/Chapter 10/Challenges.md

 #### Implement an algorithm that receives a truck full of different kinds of fruits and places each fruit into the correct inventory container.
 #### Keep track of the total weight of fruit processed by the facility and print out how many of each fruit are in the inventory.
 ```
-//all solutions for this chapter taken from solutions provided with the book because problems were poorly described
+//solution for this challenge taken from solutions provided with the book because problems were poorly described
 // All kinds of fruit will share these attributes
 struct Fruit {
   let kind: String // e.g. Apple, Pear, Orange